keklarup/WebScraping/README.md

 	url="https://www.wunderground.com/history/airport/KEUG/2016/01/%s/DailyHistory.htmlreq_city=Eugene&req_state=OR&req_statename=Oregon&reqdb.zip=97404&reqdb.magic=1&reqdb.wmo=99999" % (x)
 	html=urlopen(url)
 ```
+Another possibility is that you need to interact with the website to get the information (click a javascript button, for example).
+Requests can't do that.
+Look into something like Selenium if you need to interact with the page.

-# 1 paragraph on BeautifulSoup
+# 1 BeautifulSoup
 So now you have the html from the page, but no way of reading it.
-That's were BeautifulSoup will come in.
-For right now, BeautifulSoup will do 2 major things.
+Cue BeautifulSoup.
+BeautifulSoup will do 2 major things for us.
 (1) It will decode the html into something we can read in the python script.
 (2) It will let us navigate through the many lines of html by making use of the tags and labels of html coding.

 ```python
 from bs4 import BeautifulSoup
 soup=BeautifulSoup(html.read(),'lxml')
 print(soup)
 ```
+Of course, html is terrible to look through.
 See if you can find the email address in all this:
 ```html
 <!DOCTYPE doctype HTML public "-//W3C//DTD HTML 4.0 Frameset//EN">